A Great Fordham Essay Example

 Please note: Looking at examples of real essays students have submitted to colleges can be very beneficial to get inspiration for your essays.
 You should never copy or plagiarize from these examples when writing your own essays.
 Colleges can tell when an essay isn’t genuine and will not view students favorably if they plagiarized.

 Read our Fordham essay breakdown to get a comprehensive overview of this year’s supplemental prompts.

-Sophie Alina, an expert advisor from CollegeVine advising, provided commentary on this post.
+Sophie Alina, an expert advisor on CollegeVine, provided commentary on this post.
 Advisors offer one-on-one guidance on everything from essays to test prep to financial aid.
-If you want help writing your essays or feedback on drafts, check out CollegeVine advising to book a consultation with Sophie Alina or any of our skilled advisors.
+If you want help writing your essays or feedback on drafts, book a consultation with Sophie Alina or another skilled advisor.

 Prompt: You may choose to respond to the optional question below.
 At Fordham, we expect students to care for and engage with their communities.
 Please share a specific instance in which you challenged yourself or stepped out of your comfort zone in order to impact your community (for example, your family, friend group, high school, or town).
 Or, share a way you hope to do so at Fordham.
 (150 words)